lophtware/lophtware.github.io/UsbCPic32Breakout/HelloWorld.md

 ## Sending Reports
 Sending HID reports with HIDAPI is simple and looks like regular file I/O, albeit with a small difference.
 The interface's device handle, `dev` in our case, can be read and written with `read()` and `write()` calls.
-When reading, we get at most _one_ report back, up to the number of bytes we request.
-This simplifies parsing the reports.
-For this example we're not expecting any response over 16 bytes.
+When reading we get transfers up to the number of bytes we request.
+If the report spans multiple transfers then we will need to stitch them together with repeated `read()`s which can become complicated as it requires knowing the sizes of the expected reports.
+For this example we're not expecting any response over 16 bytes though, and because the Core endpoint's size (ie. maximum transfer size) is 64 bytes we can keep it simple by using a single `read()`.

 All of the commands sent to the device will have some sort of response, even if that is a generic [Command Acknowledgement](UsbDeviceModel/Reports/0x01.md) report.
 Be aware that the first report that is sent back is not necessarily the response we're looking for as the device might be processing other commands in